New Hiring Process: Mapping Workflows to Align Teams

 • Milestone mapping

-• Maps as artifacts/documentation
+• Maps as deliverables/documentation

 • Maps as exercises/activities